drk1wi/Modlishka/README.md

 Modlishka is a flexible and powerful reverse proxy, that will take your phishing campaigns to the next level.

-It was realeased with an aim to help penetration testers to prove the real risk that comes from a modern malicious phishing campaign.
-This tool is using similar techniques that have been exploited over the past years.
+It was realeased with an aim to help penetration testers to prove the **real** risks that arise from a modern malicious phishing campaign.

+On the side note, this tool is using similar techniques that have been exploited over the past years.

 Enjoy :-)